Oatmeal Raisin Cookies

 Notes: the quick-cooking rolled oats (not instant) really do better here than the regular oats.
 They absorb liquid faster and the dough has proper consistency for baking right away.
 If you must use regular oats, let the batter sit, refrigerated, for several hours or overnight before baking.

-Cutting up the raisins is easy in a food processor--reserve 1/4 C of the sugar or flour and process with the raisins.
+Cutting up the raisins is easy in a food processor--reserve 1/4 cup of the sugar or flour and process with the raisins.
 The dry sugar or flour will coat the raisin pieces as they are cut up so they don't just conglomerate together into a single pasty mass.

 This recipe is very tolerant of customizations, like using a different dried fruit of your choice, like dried apricots with cardamom instead of cinnamon; or increasing the amount of fruit or nuts; e.g.